violayang/oci_agent_adk/readme.md

     oci.addons.adk.tool.prebuilt import AgenticRagTool

+    Note: to use the RAG service, create a Knoweledge base in OCI GenAI Agent Service (https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/create-knowledge-base.htm), in your tenancy, with the following sample data : src/data/input_M&E_txt_RAG_1.txt

 #### Step 2: Topic - Defines the areas of expertise through instructions that set the boundaries and constraints for agent conversations and abilities.
 > Topic: src/prompt_engineering/topics/tax_auditor.py
 Instructions: You are a specialized assistant designed to audit and explain tax amounts applied to business transactions.....